13 Best Lesbian Vampire Movies & Shows: Complete Guide (Updated 2025)

 Plot: A teenage vampire and a vampire hunter fall for each other, complicated by their feuding families.

-Review: The sapphic Buffy meets Romeo & Juliet we deserve!
-Great chemistry between leads and refreshingly centers the queer romance without making it about coming out trauma.
-Still bitter about Netflix canceling it.
+Review: The sapphic Buffy meets Romeo and Juliet we are due!
+Excellent connection between leads and brilliantly centres the LGBT relationship without elevating it above coming out agony.
+Still offended about Netflix calling off it.

 Bit (2019)